 West Virginia Nursing Home Faces Lawsuit Over Patient Death

-Posted on behalf of The Bell Law Firm, PLLC on Mar 02, 2016 in Nursing Home Injury or Death
+Posted on behalf of Stewart Bell, PLLC on Mar 02, 2016 in Nursing Home Injury or Death

 A Cabell County man has filed a lawsuit against a local nursing home facility alleging an extreme amount of abuse and neglect by staff members caused the death of his grandfather.

 The man filed the suit last month against Huntington Health and Rehabilitation Center in Huntington, West Virginia.